eeriemyxi/dotfiles/docs/neovim.md

 This editor's text replacement feature is accessed via `:substitute` or `:s`

 - Selecting lines then doing `:` will insert something into the command line.
-Those charactes help the command understand that you want to execute it in only the selected area.
+Those characters help the command understand that you want to execute it in only the selected area.
 - They use regular expressions to match stuff.
 - `:%s/hello/hwello` this will replace first "hello" in every line of the file. `%`